 Agencies view encryption as an essential tool to protect data as it’s transmitted across networks and at rest in storage.

 But encrypting that data also forces agencies to maintain all the required keys to decrypt it.
-When a key is not protected, stored, backed up or properly organized, users may lose access to all or some of the data and systems the agency is trying to secure.
+When an encryption key is not protected, stored, backed up or properly organized, users may lose access to all or some of the data and systems the agency is trying to secure.

 The National Institute of Standards and Technology spells it out in NIST Special Publication 800-57, Recommendation for Key Management, Part 1: “Ultimately, the security of information protected by cryptography directly depends on the strength of the keys, the effectiveness of the mechanisms and protocols associated with the keys, and the protection afforded the keys.”